NMRLipids/Databank/Scripts/BuildDocs/source/databankLibrary.rst

 Examples on analyses over NMRlipids databank can be found from the `template <https://github.com/NMRLipids/databank-template/blob/main/scripts/template.ipynb>`_ and `codes used to analyze the results for the NMRlipids databank manuscript <https://github.com/NMRLipids/DataBankManuscript/tree/main/scripts>`_.

-The functions available to analyze the simulations are listed in here:
+The functions available to analyze the simulations can be found :doc:`here <auto_gen/Scripts.DatabankLib.databankLibrary>`

-.. automodule:: DatabankLib.databankLibrary
-   :members:
-   :undoc-members:
-   :show-inheritance:
+More information on initializing the databank and related information can be found on the  :doc:`DatabankLib.core page. <auto_gen/Scripts.DatabankLib.core>`